 I knew many guys who flew the Phantom who ejected and lived.
 I knew some who died in the F-4.
 When I was in flying the F-4 it was not possible to get life insurance other than one $35,000 military life insurance policy.
 Commercial life insurance companies did not sell life insurance to fighter pilots because they had too high of a risk of dying.

 I saw three fighters crash.
 The first crash I witnessed occurred the day I arrived in Korea at Osan Air Base in May or June of 1972 (can’t remember when I actually arrived there).
-I was waiting on the flight line for an passenger plane to take me to Kunsan AB, Korea, where my squadron was stationed.
+I was waiting on the flight line for a passenger plane to take me to Kunsan AB, Korea, where my squadron was based.
 I noticed several fire engines racing out to the runway.
 This was a frequent event because whenever an airplane declared an emergency the fire engines were routinely deployed to the runway in case they were needed.

 Since I was bored waiting I decided to watch and see what the emergency was all about.
 I could see an F-4 making a landing approach with a lot of black smoke trailing behind it.
 As I watched the airplane suddenly plunged to the ground and blew up.
 The crew ejected safely.
 I found out later that the airplane had an engine fire.
 The pilot shut down what he thought was the engine that was on fire, but he actually shut down the good engine.
 The accident report said that the maintenance people had mistakenly reversed the fire warning lights.
 The pilot’s instruments told him exactly the opposite as far as which engine was on fire.